awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    To deploy a node group that:
    + can assign a significantly higher number of IP addresses to Pods than the default configuration, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
-   + can assign `IPv4` addresses to Pods from a different CIDR block than that of the instance, see [Tutorial: Custom networking](cni-custom-network.md)\.
+   + can assign `IPv4` addresses to Pods from a different CIDR block than that of the instance, see [Custom networking for pods](cni-custom-network.md)\.
    + can assign `IPv6` addresses to Pods and services, see [Tutorial: Assigning `IPv6` addresses to Pods and services](cni-ipv6.md)\.
    + use the `containerd` runtime, you must deploy the node group using a `config` file\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap)\.
    + don't have outbound internet access, see [Private cluster requirements](private-clusters.md)\.